Exponential Convergence of Augmented Primal-dual Gradient Algorithms for Partially Strongly Convex Functions: Abstract

 \section{Abstract}

-We show that global exponential convergence for the augmented primal-dual gradient algorithms can be achieved for partially strongly convex functions.
-In particular, the objective function only needs to be strongly convex in the subspace satisfying the equality constraint and can be generally convex elsewhere provided the global Lipschitz condition for the gradient is satisfied.
-This condition also implies that states outside the equality subspace will be driven towards it by the augmented primal-dual algorithm exponentially fast.
+We show that the augmented primal-dual gradient algorithms can achieve global exponential convergence with partially strongly convex functions.
+In particular, the objective function only needs to be strongly convex in the subspace satisfying the equality constraint and can be generally convex elsewhere, provided the global Lipschitz condition for the gradient is satisfied.
+This condition implies that states outside the equality subspace will converge towards it exponentially fast.
 The analysis is then applied to distributed optimization, where the partially strong convexity can be relaxed to the restricted secant inequality condition, which is not necessarily convex.
 This work unifies global exponential convergence results for some existing centralized and distributed algorithms.